psecio/websecio/_posts/2012/08/2012-08-29__TCrypto-Encrypted-Data-Storage-for-PHP.md

 $plugins = new TCrypto\PluginContainer();

 // Attach an extra plugin (compress/uncompress).
-// NOTE: TCrypto will not run compression plugins if data encryption is being used.
+// NOTE: TCrypto will not run compression plugins if data encryption is being used

-// This is because data compression may leak information about encrypted plain text.
+// (this is because data compression may leak information about encrypted plain text).
 $plugins->attachPlugin(new TCrypto\Plugin\CompressPlugin());

 // Specify some options.